 Instructor: Jose Rios

-Connecticut Technical High School System's Automotive Collision Repair and Refinishing course breakdown by grade.
+Connecticut Technical Education and Career System's Automotive Collision Repair and Refinishing course breakdown by grade.

 Each student is required to complete four years of a Career Technical Education program.